marcus-grant/notes/pandas.md

 | 0   | S1234      | Daniel | Smith     |
 | 1   | S4321      | John   | Doe       |

+## Reading and Writing Big Data

+### Parquet

+To read and write large amounts of data, [CSV][-csv] files might not be efficient enough.
+This is where Apache's [Parquet][-parquet] file format comes in.
+The main difference between traditional storage and the type of storage offered by the Parquet format resides in the way that data is processed and stored.
+Parquet stores data by column, thus the term columnar storage format, rather than by row.
+This offers far more efficient access to data because having the the data stored in columns keeps the data of te same type together, thus reducing the querying time.

+Pandas has built-in support for reading and writing Parquet files with heavily optimized C code for chunking and memory and I/O optimization.
+For more information about how to use Parquet files with Pandas, read the [parquet notes][-parquet].

+### Feather

+Another columnar file format that is supported by Pandas is **Feather**.
+Feather is a fast, lightweight, and easy-to-use binary file format for fast access and large data storage and manipulation.
+Unlike Parquet, Feather is not designed for long-term storage and isn't compressed.
+This and its in-memory storage allows it to perform much better than Parquet for some tasks.

+For more information about how to use Pandas with Feather files, read the [notes about Apache Feather][-feather].

 ## References